-- member for handling.

-- Forward the complaint to another level of authority, if appropriate.

-- Acknowledge Complaint
+- Forward the complaint to another level of authority, if appropriate. - Acknowledge Complaint

-8.3 Unity Bank understands that

-Shareholders do not register complaints with only a casual interest in their disposition.
+8.3 Unity Bank understands that Shareholders do not register complaints with only a casual interest in their disposition.
 A complaint involves some inconvenience and, possibly, expense.
 Loyal shareholders with strong feelings are often involved.